rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 7*: A random digraph oriented by best covering initial and terminal kernels

-In algorithmic decision theory, such initial kernels may be used for graphically illustrating best choice recommendations as shown above in Fig. 7.
+In algorithmic decision theory, initial and terminal kernels are very useful for graphically illustrating best choice recommendations as shown above in Fig. 7.

-Finally, let us give some hints on the tarctability of kernel computations:.
+Finally, let us give some hints on the tarctability of kernel computations.
 Checking external stability conditions for an independent choice is equivalent to checking its maximality and may be done in the linear complexity of the order of the digraph.
-However, checking all independent choices contained in a digraphs may get a hard problem already from some digraphs of order 30 and more on.
-There may appear indeed exponentially many independet choices to check in certain types of sparse digraphs (see [BIS-2006b]_).
+However, checking all independent choices contained in a digraphs may get a hard problem already for sparse digraphs of order *n* > 30 (see [BIS-2006b]_).
+Indeed, the worst case is given by an empty or indeterminate digraph where the number of independent choices is 2 to power *n*.

-Now, there exist more efficient specialized algorithms for enumerating all MISs contained in sparse digraph models.
-Checking maximality however via the external stability conditions during the emuneration of all potential independet choices has the effective advantage of allowing to compute all initial and/or terminal kernels on a same run (see [BIS-2006b]_).
+Now, there exist more efficient specialized algorithms for directly enumerating dominant or absorbent kernels contained in certain digraph models.
+For more or less dense digraphs, as facing here in algorithmic decision theory, enumerating all independent choices is luckily more tractable.
+And, checking maximality of independent choices via the external stability conditions during their emuneration has the effective advantage of allowing to compute all initial and/or terminal kernels in a single run (see [BIS-2006b]_).

 Links and appendices
 --------------------